stas-sl/competitions/yandex/ytcf/2018/final/README.md

 Time complexity is **O(length(a) * length(b))**.

 Unfortunately python solution was very slow and got TL running **> 6 sec** for large inputs.
 While C++ solution took only **50ms**.
-I wonder if there are more optmal solutions so that python version got accepted.
+I wonder if there exists more optimal solution, so that python version got accepted.

 # B. Teleport